-Due to pandemic-related restrictions, ESH has been limited to a single forensic admissions ward, which has limited its bed availability and admissions pace.
+Due to multi-year pandemic-related restrictions, ESH had been limited to a single forensic admissions ward, which had limited its bed availability and admissions pace.
+Pandemic related social distancing and quarantining requirements are no longer in effect, which is beneficial for admissions and patient capacity.

-The period of the pandemic, beginning in Q4 2021 and continuing through summer 2022, was notable for the most significant spike in infections and direct operational impacts BHA-wide.
+The period of the pandemic beginning in Q4 2021 and continuing through summer 2022, was notable for the most significant spike in infections and direct operational impacts BHA-wide.
 Toward the end of Q4 2021, the Omicron variant began emerging as a more infectious successor to the previously dominant Delta strain of COVID-19 and began impacting BHA facility operations.
 Omicron infections spiked throughout BHA facilities in January and February 2022 leading to numerous COVID-19 related restrictions, admissions holds, staffing shortages, and patient quarantines.
 Omicron-related impacts to facilities operations persisted well into Q2 with admissions often running substantially below standard capacity or remaining entirely on hold to prevent wider COVID-19 outbreaks.
 By the end of Q2, BHA facilities began resuming a more normal level of COVID-19 impacted operations.
+Omicron infections finally slowed down heading into Q3, although it and its subvariants remained the dominant strain of COVID-19 throughout most of 2022.